-Media organizations are developing new competencies as they shift from the old to new paradigm.
+Media organizations are developing new competencies as they shift from the old to new paradigm..

 Getting serious about community

 Many people in the media industry talk about building community, but what does that really look like?
 “It’s not enough to have a place where readers talk back—or the classic letters to the editors pattern,” Shirky said.
 “Rather it’s about providing a platform for readers to coordinate with one another.
 That’s a really radical shift because in part because it means you have to take community seriously.”
 In the past, journalism organizations had a deep bench with all the pieces under one roof, but a key competency for the new environment is deeply engaging with users and communities in a way that is also scalable.
 Independent media could build large-scale communities by building a shared platform across publishers.